Our mission is to be a leader in funding services that help grieving children heal.

-Because of your generous donations we were able to increase our giving last year to three grief service organizations in the Pacific Northwest.
+Because of your generous donations we were able to increase our giving last year to two grief service organizations in the Pacific Northwest.

 Karen brings twenty years of experience in the private and public sectors as a mediator, facilitator, educator, and executive director to her leadership role at Safe Crossings Foundation.
 Her goal is to unite vision, energy and enthusiasm in pursuit of bringing partners together to advance our mission.
 Karen was drawn to the work of SCF for its compelling service focus, established reputation, and vision for growth.
 She has a passion for transforming family and community relationships and continues to be inspired by the transformative capacity of education and support services to heal hearts and restore joy, honor loss and celebrate life.
 Karen has received a BA in American Studies, a teaching degree, a Master of Public Administration, and a specialty certificate from the UW’s Non-Profit Executive Leadership Institute.
 Away from work, Karen enjoys running, yoga, horseback riding, and spending time outdoors with her husband, daughter, son and dogs.

 Marci joined the Safe Crossings Foundation team in the spring of 2013 after being a volunteer for the organization for over 10 years.
 Marci has a lengthy marketing background which includes working for large non- profit and for profit Seattle based companies.
 She brings a wealth of knowledge gained by working most recently for AT&T, Seattle Union Gospel Mission, Microsoft and Starbucks.
 Marci lost her father at a young age and wants to make sure all kids are supported through their grief with love and compassion.
 Marci is on a mission and her energy and enthusiasm are contagious.